By Coach Erik Schjolberg – Mar 4, 2024

 #4.
 Manilla Folder Putting Drill

 One of the simplest yet most effective drills out there.
-For this one, just put a manilla folder behind the hole you are putting to.
+For this one, just put a manilla folder behind the hole you are putting it.
 As you roll putts, ensure the ball ends on the folder at the end of your shot.

 If you hit it too hard, your golf ball will be in an area that could lead to you making a three-putt.
-If you don’t have a manilla folder handy, it’s fine to put a few tees on the other side of the hole to represent the 3 putt zone.
+If you don’t have a manilla folder handy, it’s fine to put a few tees on the other side of the hole to represent the 3-putt zone.

 #5.
 Putting While Looking At The Hole